Jeff Luhnow: Cancún F.C.

 In May 2021, Luhnow had shown interest in acquiring a Mexican soccer team, during which time he was part of a group that negotiated the purchase of Atlético San Luis, although the purchase agreement did not materialize.
-Subsequently, in January 2022, Jeff Luhnow headed an investment fund that completed the purchase of the Mexican team Cancún F.C. that participates in the Liga de Expansión MX.
+Subsequently, in January 2022, Jeff Luhnow headed an investment fund that completed the purchase of the Mexican team Cancún that participates in the Liga de Expansión MX.
 The purchase was approved by the league owners' meeting on June 1, 2022, making it official.

 CD Leganés

-On June 23, 2022 Luhnow bought CD Leganés of the LaLiga Smartbank through the company Blue Crow Sports.
+On June 23, 2022, Luhnow bought Leganés who were then in LaLiga Smartbank through the company Blue Crow Sports.
+In 2024, the club was promoted to La Liga after winning the LaLiga Smartbank title.